eineving/truckerboys/README.md

 * An Android Device
 * Internet Connection

+<i>Please also note that this application has been developed for the Nexus 5 with
+an Android version of 4.4.4</i>

 ### Building
 The project uses gradle and there is a gradle file in the ~/otto/directory that can be used for compiling the project.
 Place yourself in the ~/otto/directory